Elena Guerra: Beatification

 Guerra's spiritual writings received theological approval on 21 May 1935.
 The beatification process commenced in Lucca on 5 May 1936, and Guerra was granted the title of Servant of God.
 Two local processes were held on a diocesan level and were both ratified on 13 April 1945 after documents were sent to the Congregation for Rites.
 An antepreparatory committee approved the documents pertaining to the cause on 26 June 1951 as did a preparatory one on 20 January 1953 and a general committee on 21 April 1953.
-Pope Pius XII approved her life of heroic virtue and proclaimed her to be Venerable on 26 June 1953.
+Pope Pius XII approved her life of heroic virtue and proclaimed her Venerable on 26 June 1953.

 Two investigations into two alleged miracles were held and were both validated and ratified on 16 October 1953.
 The miracle was soon approved (after passing several boards) and allowed for Pope John XXIII to celebrate her beatification on 26 April 1959 in Saint Peter's Basilica.
 5000 of her own congregation attended the beatification celebration.
-The apostolic letter Renovanis faciem terrae was the document that authorized the beatification, signed by Cardinal Secretary of State Cardinal Domenico Tardini.
+The apostolic letter Renovanis faciem terrae was the document that authorized the beatification, signed by Cardinal Secretary of State Domenico Tardini.

-The current postulator overseeing this cause is the Cistercian Ugo Gianluigi Tagni.